openlawteam/lao-docs/docs/FeesExpensesandCarry.md

 | 4    |            0.75%            |

 All fees are payable on a quarterly basis to the service provider and will begin to accrue once The LAO launches.

+## Does The LAO charge a carry?

+Notably, because The LAO is member managed, it does not have any general partner.
+No member of The LAO or the service provider will be entitled to a carry, unless otherwise agreed to by the members.